When to visit the vet?

 Symptoms

-Trichoepitheliomas typically appear as small, firm, dome-shaped cutaneousCutaneous refers to the skin.
-Cutaneous can be used to describe conditions, treatments, or reactions related to the skin of dogs and cats, such as skin diseases or topical medication application. nodules.
-These nodules can occur individually or in groups and are often hairless or covered with a small crust.
-They are usually not painful and can vary from a few millimeters to several centimeters in diameter.
+Trichoepitheliomas typically appear as small, firm, dome-shaped nodules on the skin.
+These nodules can occur singly or in groups and are often hairless or covered with a small crust.
+They are usually not painful and can range from a few millimeters to several centimeters in diameter.

-Although these tumors rarely cause ulcerations or bleeding, they can become infected, leading to redness, swelling, or inflammatory conditions.
+Although these tumors rarely cause ulcerationAn ulceration is an open wound or sore, typically on the skin or mucous membranes, characterized by the loss of surface tissue.
+Ulcerations in dogs and cats can be caused by infections, chronic inflammatory conditions, or cancer. or bleeding, they can become infected, leading to redness, swelling, or inflammation.
 In some cases, the dog may lick or scratch the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions., which can lead to further skin irritations.
+Tumors can develop in any part of the body and affect various functions., which can lead to further skin irritation.

 Trichoepitheliomas can occur anywhere on a dog’s body but are most commonly found on the head, neck, and limbs.
 Due to their benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. nature, systemic symptoms such as weight loss or lethargy are rarely associated with these tumors.